 Location.
 40° 42.247′ N, 73° 59.669′ W. Marker is in Brooklyn, New York, in Kings County.
 Marker can be reached from Brooklyn Bridge Promenade.
 This marker is mounted on the east tower of the Brooklyn Bridge.
 Access is via the Brooklyn Bridge Promenade.
 Touch for map.
 Marker is in this post office area: New York NY 10038, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 1883 New York Harbor (a few steps from this marker); The Brooklyn Bridge (a few steps from this

 Also see . . .

 1. Col Washington Augustus Roebling.
 Key Figure in the Building of the Brooklyn Bridge.
 The son of John A. and Johanna Herting Roebling, Washington took his engineering degree at Rensselaer Polytechnic Institute and worked with his father in bridge construction prior to Union Army Civil War service, during which time he distinguished himself at Gettysburg and was credited with the construction of bridges across the Rappahannock and Shenandoah rivers.
 (Submitted on July 7, 2012, by Barry Swackhamer of Brentwood, California.)

 Credits.
 This page was last revised on May 24, 2019.
-This page originally submitted on July 7, 2012, by Barry Swackhamer of Brentwood, California.
-This page has been viewed 519 times since then and 53 times this year.
+It was originally submitted on July 7, 2012, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 565 times since then and 40 times this year.
 Last updated on May 23, 2019, by Larry Gertner of New York, New York.
 Photos: 1, 2, 3, 4. submitted on July 7, 2012, by Barry Swackhamer of Brentwood, California. • Andrew Ruppenstein was the editor who published this page.